Dre Campbell Farm

 Once your insecticidal soap spray is mixed, it’s time to use it.
 Apply it when insects or their damage are first noticed.

 For optimal results, spray plants in the evening or on overcast days when the sun’s intensity is reduced.
-The direct sun can burn wet leaves, even with a gentle soap spray.
+Avoid spraying during hot, sunny conditions because soap and oil residues can increase the risk of leaf burn or plant damage.

 Spray the pests directly.
 Also, thoroughly coat the tops, undersides, and stems of the leaves.

 Additionally, pay close attention to areas where you see insects or insect damage.
-Spray until the plant is thoroughly wet, allowing it to drip for maximum coverage.
+Spray until all surfaces are evenly coated, especially the undersides of leaves.

 How Often to Use